Comics Explode into Pop Culture

 Six Flags built a number of Green Lantern themed thrill rides and the film saw merchandising tie-ins with Subway, Reeses, Frito Lay and Brisk Tea which created a Green Lantern beverage.
 Mattel launched two different action figure lines in support of the film, one which included spring loaded constructs that could change between two different configurations.

 Mattel also created some action role play toys including a gun construct that fired green energy disks.
 The Cartoon Network announced that Bruce Timm was working on a Green Lantern animated series which would debut in the fall and become a part of their “DC Nation” programming block.
 The movie’s release came with it a harsh response from critics and fans alike as the film failed to live up to the expectations that the hype generated.
-The film was widely panned for its script which failed to make Hal Jordan a character that a general audience and appeared to lack a general focus.
+The film was widely panned for its script which failed to make Hal Jordan a character that a general audience could get behind and appeared to lack a general focus.
 The special effects, which relied heavily on CGI, were hit an miss.
 The film would gross $231.2 million worldwide at the box office and went on to earn another $46.1 million in home video sales.
 The film failed to generate the results that Warner Brothers had hoped and plans for the sequel dissipated, however despite the box office results Green Lantern was still selected for “favorite movie superhero” at the next People’s Choice Awards.

 The Green Lantern comics universe expanded two-fold as both Red Lanterns and Green Lantern: New Guardians would debut to feed the hunger of fans who wanted to see more adventures of the rest of the Corps of the emotional spectrum.
 In November of 2011 the Cartoon Network would air a special presentation of Green Lantern: The Animated Series which performed very well from both a ratings and demographic perspective.
 The special presentation would warrant two nominations for Annie Awards ahead of its 2012 official arrival.